shamansir/rpd/docs/index.md

 _Minimalism_ is another goal of this library, which implies the RPD library size is kept as minimal as possible, so your customer may load the interface you created using 3G internet or wi-fi limited to some very low speed.
 Don't ask me why may it happen, it still happens everywhere.
 Minimalism is here not in paranoid amounts, though&mdash;if feature requires a bit more code, or some task gets very complex with less code, we for sure will add some more code for the sake of simplicity.

-The default configuration with [SVG renderer][renderer-comp-section] and [Quartz style][style-comp-section] included takes _11KB_ when compiled, minimized and gzipped!
+The default configuration with SVG renderer and Quartz style included takes _11KB_ when compiled, minimized and gzipped!
 (30KB not gzipped).
 Though you also need [latest Kefir.js][kefir], the only required dependency to make it work, which adds just ~10KB more, since [Kefir.js author][roman-pominov] also likes minimalism in his code.

-If you feel that's you know everything in this field and this library is definitely what you need (and no doubts, it is!), you may either download the [version with default configuration][download-default] or go straight to [Building Section](./sections/building) to discover how easy it is to grab a code and configure yourself a custom one.
+If you feel that's you know everything in this field and this library is definitely what you need (and no doubts, it is!), you may either download the [version with default configuration](./sections/setup.html#download) or go straight to [Building Section](./sections/setup.html#compilation) to discover how easy it is to grab a code and configure yourself a custom one.
 If you still feel unsafe, stay with me for a bit.

 ### Code Examples